ToniWonKanobi/theoveranalyzed.net/posts/2015/3/4/byword-multimarkdown-composer-and-more.md

 # Byword Versus MultiMarkdown Composer

 First, let me say this: I love, *love* Byword.
-The guys at [Metaclassy](http://metaclassy.com) have built an incredibly easy to use and beautiful app.
+The guys at [Metaclassy][metaclassy] have built an incredibly easy to use and beautiful app.

 <figure>
 	<img src="http://d.pr/i/1fsbq+" alt="sparsity" width="80%" />